 Service model: How is Redfin different?

 Redfin uses a team-based approach.
-This means you’ll be assigned a lead agent to represent you, but you’ll also interact with several different members of the team, such as associate agents whose main responsibility is to conduct showings and relay questions and requests from customers to the lead agent.
+This means you’ll be assigned a lead agent to represent you.
+Still, you’ll also interact with several different members of the team, such as associate agents whose main responsibility is to conduct showings and relay questions and requests from customers to the lead agent.

 The advantage of this system is that you’re not relying entirely on your real estate agent to keep things moving.
-For example, if a potential buyer wants to tour your home, there’s usually an associate agent available even if the lead agent is not.
+For example, if a potential buyer wants to tour your home, there’s usually an associate agent available even if the lead agent isn't.

 📈 Key callout: Redfin agents handle 3x clients